Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ExampleAITrigger=Name,Team1,OwnerHouse,TechLevel,-1,<none>,00000000000000000000000000000000000000000000000000000000xxxxyyyy,StartingWeight,MinimumWeight,MaximumWeight,IsForSkirmish,unused,Side,IsBaseDefense,Team2,EnabledInE,EnabledInM,EnabledInH
 ```

 - An `AICondition` has multiple sections, and they are divided by `/`.
 The first part are two integers, defining  the number of essential requirements and optional requirements.
 The rest parts have the same format: `PickMode,CompareMode,Number,TechnoType`.
 They define each requirement.
+The first few parts covered by the number of essential requirements are regarded as essential requirements, and the rest of them are regarded as optional requirements.

 In `rulesmd.ini`:
 ```ini